 Once your community has made this determination, contact the insurance company or agent who wrote your flood policy to file an ICC claim.
 Your insurer will assign a claims representative who will help you process your ICC claim.
 You should start getting estimates from contractors to take the necessary steps to elevate, relocate, floodproof, or demolish.

 How your ICC claim payment is handled

-You may be able to receive a partial payment once the claims representative has a copy of the signed contract for the work, a permit from the community to do the work, and a return of your signed ICC Proof of Loss.
+You may be able to receive a partial advance payment for up to half of the eligible benefit or up to $15,000 once the claims representative has a copy of the signed contract for the work, a permit from the community to do the work, and a return of your signed ICC Proof of Loss.
 If the work is not completed, you must return any partial payment to your insurer.

 When the work is completed, local officials will inspect and issue a certificate of occupancy or a confirmation letter.
 Once you submit this document to your claims representative, your insurer will pay the final installment or full payment.

 ICC claims will only be paid on flood-damaged homes and businesses, and can only be used to pay for costs of meeting the floodplain management ordinance in your community.

 For more information on ICC coverage, call your insurance company or agent, or call the NFIP toll-free at 1-800-427-4661.
 TDD# 1-800-427-5593.